Dubai is definitely a cool place to visit. There is something satisfying about a giant urban oasis in the middle of the desert.

-Doing things on your own terms, following your own Dubai itinerary, challenging yourself whilst you see the world, properly getting into different cultures, and learning a thing or two about yourself: these are just some of the reasons why we think solo travel is as great as it is.
+Doing things on your own terms, planning a trip to Dubai your way, challenging yourself whilst you see the world, properly getting into different cultures, and learning a thing or two about yourself: these are just some of the reasons why we think solo travel is as great as it is.

 But, like everything in life, there can be some downsides.
 One of those is the solo travel blues: a cocktail of one part loneliness, one part jaded cynicism, and one part needing a smoke and a lay.
 Ironically, that’s not allowed in Dubai.

 - Book yourself a budget-friendly accommodation in Dubai.
-If you’re on a budget while in Dubai, there are hostels, however, make sure you do some research.
-You’re going to want to stay in a social hostel, so read reviews and pick a hostel that suits you.
+If you’re backpacking Dubai on a budget, there are hostels, however, make sure you do some research.
+You’re going to want to stay in a social hostel in Dubai, so read reviews and pick a hostel that suits you.

-- There also are 3-star hotels in Downtown Dubai, if you can afford it.
-There, you can stay amongst a ton of restaurants, busy streets, and keep yourself active and interested in the city.
+- There also are 3-star hotels in Downtown Dubai, if you can afford them.
+There, you can stay amongst a ton of restaurants, and busy streets, and keep yourself active and interested in the city.

 - Another option for solo travellers in Dubai is Airbnb.
 This is a good way to meet and interact with locals.
 You could also opt for a homestay, which will be a different way to see the city away from all the skyscrapers and luxury hotels.

 - Book yourself on an organised tour and make some friends.
 Dubai is generally a social city, but if you’re by yourself it can be pretty isolating.
 Booking a tour is a super good way to meet fellow travellers and make new friends.